 ABOUT JUSTICE JUDI FRENCH

-Judi French became a justice of the Supreme Court of Ohio on January 1, 2013.
-During her first year on the bench, she participated in hundreds of decisions by the court.
-But she also found time to travel the State of Ohio, visiting all 88 counties.
-With a history of public service, Justice French is committed to serving as a resource for the people of Ohio.
+Judi French became a justice of the Supreme Court of Ohio in January 2013 and was elected to her first full term in 2014.
+She has traveled throughout Ohio, visiting all 88 counties many times.
+With a history of public service and wide-ranging legal experience, a passion for equal access to justice, and a special interest in civic education, Justice French is committed to serving as a resource for the people of Ohio.

 A History of Public Service

-For the past two decades, Justice French has dedicated her career to public service.
-In that time, she has served the State of Ohio as a lawyer for a state agency, an assistant attorney general, counsel to the Governor, and, finally, as a judge.
+For more than two decades, Justice French has dedicated her career to public service.
+In that time, she has served as a lawyer for a state agency, an assistant attorney general, counsel to the Governor, and, finally, as a judge.

 In 1993, she joined the Ohio Environmental Protection Agency as deputy director for legal affairs.
 From 1997 to 2002, she worked for Attorney General Betty Montgomery as an assistant attorney general, and later as chief counsel.